Light Pollution Hurts Our Economy and Our Resources

 Do you now think that you are being unfairly billed or is the pennies per kWh that the rates typically are a

-Also, consider how many homes there are in America and then realize what a tremendous amount of energy we use during our daily lives.
-Add to that the number of streetlights, stadium or athletic field lights, uplights on buildings that the owners like to believe is so important.
+Also, think of how many homes exist in America and then realize what a tremendous amount of energy we use during our daily lives.
+Add to that the number of streetlights, stadium or athletic field lights, uplights on buildings that the owners like to believe is so important, most of which no one is around to look at.
 Is all of that energy usage truly necessary?

 The electrical costs of lighting increases linearly, as opposed to what people can or will appreciate about lighting.
 As a quick guide, just consider the electrical costs of lights alone.
 The lights often have a NEMA label on them that identifies their energy consumption rate and the type of lighting used.
 This NEMA label is 7.6 cm by 7.6 cm (3" by 3"), colored yellow for low pressure and high pressure sodium vapor lamps (LPS and HPS), red for metal halide lamps (MH) and blue for mercury vapor lamps (MV).
 The wattage numbers that they report are typically one tenth the actual wattages used.
 These simple calculations can be done for any type of light bulb.
 Thus, the numbers for residents: